clnmcgrw/hubspot-code-exercise/submission.md

 * all code challenge modules could and probably should be written to allow multiple instances

+React:

+* I wanted to do a React version of the filterable content also.
+Its in progress, and I want to finish it off anyway and use it as a chance to play with [PopmotionPose](https://popmotion.io/pose/)

 ## Is there anything else you'd like to let us know?